biocore/emp/figures/README.md

 * The mapping file (metadata) for analyses unless otherwise noted is `emp_qiime_mapping_qc_filtered.tsv` in `data/mapping_files`.
 * Smaller data files (<100 GB) are also stored in `data`.

-#### Primary processing: generation of sequence observation tables from demultiplexed sequence data
+#### Amplicon sequence processing: generation of OTU/sequence observation tables from demultiplexed fasta data

 This section describes the commands to download the raw sequence data from EBI and perform OTU picking using different methods, including generating phylogenetic trees and taxonomies for reference sequences, if necessary.

 **Step 1.
+Download sequences.**

-Download sequences.** Sequences can be downloaded directly from EBI using the script `download_ebi_fasta.sh` or `download_ebi_fastq.sh` in `code/download-sequences`, depending on whether fasta or fastq sequences are desired.
+Sequences can be downloaded directly from EBI using the script `download_ebi_fasta.sh` or `download_ebi_fastq.sh` in `code/download-sequences`, depending on whether fasta or fastq sequences are desired.
 Fasta sequences are used by the steps below.
 The sequences from EBI are demultiplexed and minimally quality filtered according to the default parameters of the QIIME 1 command [split_libraries_fastq.py](http://qiime.org/scripts/split_libraries_fastq.html).

 **Step 2.
-OTU picking and Deblur.** Four separate OTU picking procedures were run on the EMP Release 1 data: closed-reference using Greengenes 13.8, closed-reference using Silva 123, open-reference using Greengenes 13.8, and de novo using Deblur.
+OTU picking and Deblur.**

+Four separate OTU picking procedures were run on the EMP Release 1 data: closed-reference using Greengenes 13.8, closed-reference using Silva 123, open-reference using Greengenes 13.8, and de novo using Deblur.

 *Closed-reference Greengenes 13.8.* Closed-reference OTU picking against Greengenes 13.8 was done using the QIIME 1 script [pick_closed_reference_otus.py](http://qiime.org/scripts/pick_closed_reference_otus.html).